Ks89/BYAUpdater/README.md

 # BYAUpdater

 **A software to auto-update [BYAManager](https://github.com/Ks89/BYAManager)**. <br>
 This is a small software to update and relunch "BYAManager.jar", the executable of BYAManager.
-The logic in this software is very simple, but extremely useful.b
+The logic in this software is very simple, but extremely useful.
 <br><br>
 BYAUpdater can't work alone.
 You need to use [BYAManager](https://github.com/Ks89/BYAManager) with this software.
 Obviously, you can update [BYAManager](https://github.com/Ks89/BYAManager) with BYAUpdater only if a new version is available.